 We usually serve Jollof with Chicken, Turkey, Beef, Goat Meat or Fish and sometimes with a side of fresh creamy Coleslaw.
-In Nigeria, a party such as a wedding ceremony or a naming ceremony is not complete without this meal.
+In west Africa, a party such as a wedding ceremony or a naming ceremony is not complete without this meal.
 It is a sure party pleaser.

 Now let’s get to the basics of cooking Jollof Rice